Common Mistakes in Azure Contract Negotiations

 Commonly overlooked terms in Azure agreements include:

-• Auto-Renewal Clauses: Some contracts might auto-renew the Azure commitment or support services unless notice is given.
-You could be locked into another term without a fresh negotiation if overlooked.
+- Auto-Renewal Clauses: Some contracts may automatically renew the Azure commitment or support services unless notice is provided.
+You could be locked into another term without a fresh negotiation if you overlook it.

-• Compliance/Audit Provisions: Boilerplate audit rights given to Microsoft can be broad.
+- Compliance/Audit Provisions: The boilerplate audit rights granted to Microsoft can be broad.
 If not negotiated, Microsoft could potentially audit your Azure usage in ways/times that disrupt your business (more on compliance in the next article).
 Not discussing or at least understanding these means you might be unprepared later.

-• Cap Price Increases: Try to negotiate a cap on Azure price increases for the term and even for the subsequent renewal.
+- Cap Price Increases: Attempt to negotiate a cap on Azure price increases for the term and potentially for subsequent renewals.
 For example, some negotiate that any Azure service price increase will not exceed 5% annually or that your discount percentage grows to offset list price hikes.
-Microsoft has in the past years increased prices for currency adjustments and similar; a cap protects you.
+Microsoft has increased prices in recent years for currency adjustments and similar services; a cap protects you.
 At a minimum, get a clause that you can renegotiate if a major pricing model change occurs.

 Mistake 5: Neglecting to Leverage Competition or Alternatives